kysonlol/GlobalProtect-VPN-Disabler/README.md

 # Description

-This is a PowerShell script for Windows that forcefully stops GlobalProtect VPN service by eliminating `PanGPA.exe`, etc. All without administrator.
+This is a PowerShell/Python script for Windows that forcefully stops GlobalProtect VPN service by eliminating `PanGPA.exe`, etc. All without administrator.

 Useful for devices who have a VPN installed via GlobalProtect that is configured as `Always-On` and wants to disable it temporaily.